DivyaTejaVenkat29/Cricstore/README.md

 This project is a full-stack e-commerce website for a cricket store, built using Django framework.
 It offers a platform to browse and purchase cricket equipment including sportswear, accessories, and cricket kits.

 ## Features
-- **User Authentication**: Users can sign up, log in, and log out securely.
 - **Product Catalog**: Browse a wide range of cricket products categorized into sportswear, accessories, and cricket kits.
 - **Shopping Cart**: Add products to a cart, update quantities, and proceed to checkout.
 - **Seller Interface**: Sellers can list their products for sale.